docker-library/docs/nginx/README.md

 $ docker run --name my-custom-nginx-container -d custom-nginx
 ```

-### Using environment variables in nginx configuration
+### Using environment variables in nginx configuration (new in 1.19)

 Out-of-the-box, nginx doesn't support environment variables inside most configuration blocks.
-But `envsubst` may be used as a workaround if you need to generate your nginx configuration dynamically before nginx starts.
+But this image has a function, which will extract environment variables before nginx starts.

 Here is an example using docker-compose.yml: